spacetelescope/webbpsf/docsource/relnotes.rst

     * New ``astropy.config`` configuration system is used for persistent settings.

-* New GUI using the wxpython widget toolkit in place of the older/less function Tkinter tool kit.
+* New GUI using the wxpython widget toolkit in place of the older/less functional Tkinter tool kit.
 Thanks to Klaus Pontoppidan for useful advice in wxpython.
 This should offer better cross-platform support and improved long term extensibility.
 (For now, the existing Tkinter GUI remains in place but is deprecated and further development is not planned.)

     * The advanced options dialog box now has an option to toggle between monochromatic and broadband calculations.
 In monochromatic mode, the "# of wavelengths" field is replaced by a "wavelength in microns" field.
-    * There is also an option to toggle the field of view size between arcseconds and pixels.
+    * There is also an option to toggle the field of view size between units of arcseconds and pixels.
     * Log messages giving details of calculations are now displayed in a window as part of the GUI as well.
     * The wx gui supports rectangular fields of view.
 Simply enter 2 elements separated by a comma in the 'Field of view' text box.
 As a convenience, these are interpreted as (X,Y) sizes.
-(Note that this is opposite of the convention used in the programming interface noted above; this is potentially confusing but seems a reasonable compromise for users of the webbpsf GUI who do not care to think about Python conventions in axis ordering.)
+(Note that this is opposite of the convention used in the programming interface noted above; this is potentially confusing but seems a reasonable compromise for users of the webbpsf GUI who do not care to think about Python conventions in axis ordering.
+Comments on this topic are welcome.)

+* Many settings such as default oversampling, default field of view size, and output file format can now be set in a configuration file for persistence between sessions.
+So if you always want e.g. 8x oversampling, you can now make that the default.
+An example configuration file with default values will be created, including informative comments describing possible settings.

 * New function webbpsf.setup_logging() adds some more user-friendliness to the underlying python logging system.
 This includes persistent log settings between sessions.
 See updated documentation in the :py:mod:`webbpsf` page.

-* Many settings such as default oversampling, default field of view size, and output file format can now be set in a configuration file for persistence between sessions.
-So if you always want e.g. 8x oversampling, you can now make that the default.
+* The first time it is invoked on a computer, WebbPSF will display a welcome message providing some information of use to new users.
+This includes checking whether the requisite data files have been installed properly, and alerting users to the location of the configuration file, among other things.

 * Some bugfixes in the example code.
 Thanks to Diane Karakla, Anand Sivaramakrishnan.

-* Various minor updates & enhancements to this documentation.
+* Various updates & enhancements to this documentation.

 Version 0.2.8